oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/08_DPCPP_Reduction/Readme.md

 ## Title
-DPC++ Reduction: This is part 4 of the oneAPI essentials training series
+DPC++ Reductions: This is part 8 of the oneAPI essentials training series

 ## Requirements
 | Optimized for                       | Description